How do you assess the performance of your staff members?

-Some people have a problem with the performance evaluation process because they aren’t conducted fairly and have vague expectations.
+Some people have a problem with the performance evaluation process because they aren’t conducted fairly, and expectations are vague.
 They can be complaint sessions.

-But the process can be helpful if they are based on measurable goals directly related to what an employee should accomplish during the next review period.
+But the process can be helpful if they are based on measurable goals, and they should be directly related to what you should accomplish during the next review period.

 Some people call them S.M.A.R.T. goals.

 The more detailed your goals are, the more helpful they will be at evaluation time.

 If I tell you to make more widgets, you don’t know if I expect you to make 1,000 or 10 additional widgets.
 So make your goals quantifiable.
 This also allows you to set benchmarks to judge progress at various points of the review period.

 A – Achievable

 Unachievable goals send a message to workers that they are being set up to fail.
 On the other hand, an attainable goal gives a person something to work towards.
 It’s ok to set larger or stretch goals, as long as they are reasonable.

 Each goal should relate to the person’s role in the organization and be relevant to the larger mission of the organization or company.
 We all want to feel that what we do contributes to the overall success of the larger good.

 You may have received a goal, but are you expected to complete it today, in the next six months, or the year?
 This helps workers align their daily work aiming towards meeting the goal.